 IV.
 Students with Disabilities

-In accordance with federal and state law, including the IDEA and Section 504, the Academy will work closely with Academy students and parents to identify, locate, and evaluate if a student is either a Child with a Disability or a student with a disability under Section 504.
+In accordance with federal and state law, including the IDEA and Section 504, the Academy at Middle Fork will work closely with Academy at Middle fork students and parents to identify, locate, and evaluate if a student is either a Child with a Disability or a student with a disability under Section 504.

-If it is determined that an Academy student is a Child with a Disability, the Academy will work with the student and their parent(s), at no cost, to:
+If it is determined that an Academyat Middle Fork student is a Child with a Disability, the Academy at Middle Fork will work with the student and their parent(s), at no cost, to:

 - identify and meet with the appropriate Individualized Education Program (IEP) team;